MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/hash-multiset-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir tür `reverse_iterator`, ters hash_multiset üzerinden yinelemek için kullanılır.
+Bir tür `reverse_iterator`, hash_multiset doğru bir şekilde yinelemek için kullanılır.

 ### <a name="example"></a>Örnek